phoenixframework/phoenix/D_controllers.md

   plug :action

   def index(conn, _params) do
-    render conn, "index"
+    render conn, "index.html"
   end

   def not_found(conn, _params) do
-    render conn, "not_found"
+    render conn, "not_found.html"
   end

   def error(conn, _params) do
-    render conn, "error"
+    render conn, "error.html"
   end
 end
 ```
 Important!
+This controller has been generated from the master branch.
 Until Phoenix version 0.5.0, template names in render calls did not need any file extensions.
-Render calls in the controller above, for example, don't include them. `render conn, "index"` Later versions of Phoenix, including the current master branch, _do_ require a file extension, like this. `render conn, "index.html"` This guide is written for 0.5.0, so take care if you are using a later version.
+The templates above would simply be "index", "not_found", and "error".
+In both master and 0.5.0, we can use atoms instead of strings for template names, `:index`, `:not_found`, and `:error`.

 The first line below the module definition invokes the `__using__/1` macro of the `Phoenix.Controller` module, which imports some useful modules.